-The rubber water pump impeller in the water pump can be damaged from running dry or by picking up sand or silt through the water intake.
+The impeller in the jet pump can be damaged from running dry or by picking up sand or silt through the water intake.
 Inspect your water pump impeller annually or more often if you operate your boat in shallow water or run it aground.
 Impeller failure will result in an overheated engine.